Abhishekn1947/Angular-TS-Log-In-page-/README.md

+In progress Project:

+My personal notes(Dont refer this).
 Abhishek Nandakumar's log in page - Front and Back end.
 Starting the Backend Server
 1. Navigate to the backend directory:bashCopy codecd /Users/abhis_m3/mfa-login-app/backend